nasa/fprime/Gds/README.md

 The Gds is a heavily refactored version of the fprime Gse.
 Both the Gse and Gds use the ThreadedTCPServer to receive data from the fprime deployment.
-They also have very similar looking GUIs and similar start up scripts.
-However, behind the scenes are very different.
+They also have very similar looking GUIs, start up scripts, and command line arguments.
+However, The infrastructure supporting each one is very different.

 The Gds was designed to be adaptable, easily understanable, and easily expandable.
 To this end, it is built using publisher/subscriber relationships.

 The diagram below shows an example structure for incomming data.
 Data from the F' deployment first enters the Gds at the TCP client.
 Each packet is then passed directly to the